 Hospital staff may also support with arranging equipment to help you live independently at home, organising your medication, transport home, talking to your family about discharge plans and refer to a GP or community health team that may visit you once you are at home.

-Age Uk Hospital Services provides practical help for older people in York who have left hospital.
+Age Uk provides After Hospital Support for older people in York when they leave hospital.
 They can provide this support for up to six weeks.

 You may need to think about a safe return home and want to consider a falls prevention visit from the YorWellbeing Falls Prevention Scheme or need a handyperson service.
+You can also contact the handyperson service to arange for a community group, Goodgym, to move your bed downstairs if this is required for you to return home safely while you recouperate.
 This may be a time to consider what aids and adaptations can take place in the home or whether a telecare service would be useful, the You and your Home pages may help to consider what you may need.